emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 First, create a fork of the template repository!

-Different from the original installation instructions, please set up your environment by first using `conda` or `mamba` to create the environment and then use `pip` to install the `Boltz` package.
+Different from the original installation instructions, please set up your environment by first using `conda` or `mamba` to create the environment and then use `pip` to install the `boltz` package.

 ```
 git clone YOUR_FORKED_REPO_URL